ptixed/pizeroblemidi/README.md

-# BLE MIDI to wried for Raspberry Pi Zero
+# BLE MIDI to wired for Raspberry Pi Zero